yshen4/yshen4.github.io/coding/javascript/devnotes.md

 [Reference](https://reactjs.org/docs/introducing-jsx.html)

 JSX is a syntax extension to Javascript, which produces React "elements".
+In JSX, put any valid JavaScript expression inside the curly braces in JSX.

 JSX addresses the fact that rendering logic is coupled with other UI logic: event handling, state changes, and data.